Pik-Fix: Restoring and Colorizing Old Photos: Related Work

 \subsection{Old Photo Restoration.}

 Old Photo Restoration aims at removing the degradations of old photos and colorizing them with natural colors.
-However, most of the existing models only address one particular aspect of old photo restoration, either color restoration or degradation restoration.
+However, most of the existing models only address one particular aspect of old photo restoration, color restoration, or degradation restoration.
 The authors \cite{wang2018high} designed an image-level pixel-to-pixel image translation framework using paired synthetic and real images.
-A model called Deoldify~\cite{jantic} also implements a pixel-to-pixel translation using a GAN. \cite{ulyanov2018deep} learns to conduct single-degradation image restoration in an unsupervised manner. \cite{wan2020bringing} first encodes image data to latent representations that separates old photo, ground truth, and synthetic image.
+A model called Deoldify~\cite{jantic} also implements a pixel-to-pixel translation using a GAN. \cite{ulyanov2018deep} learns to conduct single-degradation image restoration in an unsupervised manner. \cite{wan2020bringing} first encodes image data into latent representations that separate old photos, ground truth, and synthetic images.
 It learns image restoration by producing the latent translation.

 Although previous have been able to deliver perceptual equality by solely conducting colorization or restoration, in most instances old photo restoration requires both colorization and distortion restoration.
 Our work leverages both learning-based restoration and example-based color restoration methods to obtain old photo restoration that addresses both aspects.
 Importantly, our example-based colorization technique requires much less training data.